shirish93/shirish93.github.io/_posts/2024-01-15-LLMs-threats-and-opportunities.md

 **Guidance and Coaching**

 * Traditional methods: Online courses and books offer structured learning, but can't give personalized feedback and adapt to the users.
 Human mentors provide individualized guidance, but are expensive and limited in availability.
 * LLMs: Can act as personal coaches, adapting their guidance based on user progress and offering feedback.
-However, they lack the emotional intelligence and real-world experience of human mentors.
+However, they lack the emotional intelligence and experience of human mentors.
 They might also be very wrong at times.

 Verdict: LLMs provide a scalable and accessible form of guidance.
 They can be unreliable, and can't really provide emotional and intellectual support.They should ideally combined with human mentors for a rounded learning experience.